 - Probation period (standard is three months);

-- Notice periods during probation periods and duration of regular employment;
+- Termination procedures including notice periods during probation periods and duration of regular employment;

 - Dress and communication standards;